turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1c_plug_ins_and_custom_messages.md

 ### Create a Custom API

-There are various ways to create a custom API but the simplest is to use the PRT.
+There are various ways to create a custom API:

+- Register with PRT
+- Power apps maker portal (Solution -> New -> More -> Other -> Custom API)
+- Code

 Note, the custom api and any input/output parameters will be customisable by default.
 It is recommended that we change this to false so that it cannot be